Dynamic Kernel Graph Sparsifiers: Maintaining a Sketch of an Approximation to Solving Laplacian System

 \section{Maintaining a Sketch of an Approximation to Solving Laplacian System}

 In this section, we provide a data structure which maintans a sketch of an approximation to sovling Laplacian system.
 In other words, we prove the following theorem, \begin{theorem}[Formal version of Theorem \ref{thm:informal_multiply_implies_solve}] Let $\mathsf K_G$ be a $(C, L)$-lipschitz geometric graph on $n$ points.
 Let $b$ be a vector in $\R^d$.
-There exists an data structure \textsc{Solve} that maintains a vector $\wt z$ that is a low dimensional sketch of multiplication $L_G^\dagger\cdot b$. \textsc{Solve} supports the following operations: \begin{itemize} \item \textsc{UpdateG}$(x_i, z)$: move a point from $x_i$ to $z$ and thus changing $\mathsf K_G$.
-This takes $n^{o(1)}$ time. \item \textsc{UpdateB}$(\delta_b)$: change $b$ to $b+\delta_b$.
-This takes $n^{o(1)}$ time. \item \textsc{Query}$()$: return the up-to-date sketch.
-This takes $O(1)$ time. \end{itemize} \end{theorem}
+There exists an data structure \textsc{Solve} that maintains a vector $\wt z$ that is a low dimensional sketch of multiplication $L_G^\dagger\cdot b$, where $\wt{z}$ is said to be an $\epsilon$-approximation of $L_G^\dagger b$ if